santhart97/whats-my-offer/README.md

 4. Deployment:
-- I also wanted to use Heroku to deploy my app.
+- Heroku could be used in the future to deploy the app.